Investigating LLM Capabilities on Long Context Comprehension for Medical Question Answering: Related Work

 \subsection{Retrieval-augmented Generation (RAG)}

 RAG has been leveraged in a prompt-based plug-in manner to address black-box long-context challenges \citep{Yu2023ImprovingLM}.
 Current retrieval strategies are primarily: chunk-based \citep{Izacard2021UnsupervisedDI}, index-based \citep{llamaindex} and summarization-based \citep{Sarthi2024RAPTORRA}.
-LLM-based large-scale retrievers for chunk-based approaches like E5-Mistral-7b \citep{wang2022text} and BGE M3 \citep{Chen2024BGEMM} give notable performance improvement.
-Furthermore, approaches like Self-RAG \citep{Asai2023SelfRAGLT} introduce on-demand retrieval followed by generation and self-reflection outperforming ChatGPT in open-domain QA.
+LLM-based large-scale retrievers for chunk-based approaches like BGE M3 \citep{Chen2024BGEMM} give notable performance improvements.
+Furthermore, approaches like Self-RAG \citep{Asai2023SelfRAGLT} outperform ChatGPT in open-domain QA through on-demand retrieval followed by generation and self-reflection.

-Domain-specific retrievers strongly benefit biomedical retrieval.
-MedCPT \citep{jin2023medcpt}, a first of its kind contrastive biomedical dense semantic retriever and re-ranker, achieved top performance on 6 biomedical tasks surpassing LLM-based retrievers.
-BMRETRIEVER \citep{xu2024bmretriever}, a biomedical dense retriever trained both contrastively and instruction fine-tuned on synthetic data, shows better performance than MedCPT on most downstream tasks.
-The Med-RAG \citep{zhao2025medrag} method provides better diagnostics over patient EHRs, being enhanced by medical knowledge graph-elicited reasoning.
-Finally, the Self-BioRAG \citep{jeong2024improving} is a framework that retrieves relevant medical documents using MedCPT and generates through self-reflection on rationales using a domain-specific LLM.
-Yet \citet{fan2025medeureka} underscore the challenges in retrieval for the medical domain: despite strong medical retrieval capabilities across large corpora, models struggle with specialized medical content such as EHRs. \citet{myers2025lessons} further demonstrated variability in retrieval across EHR datasets.
-There is need for work that assesses retrieval performance on patient-oriented QA over long-context.
+Biomedical retrievers showed benefits in domain retrieval, with the MedCPT dense semantic retriever and re-ranker \citep{jin2023medcpt}, achieving top performance on 6 biomedical tasks surpassing LLM-based counterparts.
+The BMRETRIEVER \citep{xu2024bmretriever} further surpasses MedCPT's performance on most downstream tasks.
+More recently, methods like Med-RAG \citep{zhao2025medrag} showed better diagnostics over EHRs, through enhancement by knowledge graph-elicited reasoning, while Self-BioRAG \citep{jeong2024improving} employs MedCPT and generates through self-reflection using a domain-specific LLM.
+Yet \citet{fan2025medeureka} underscore the medical retrieval challenges despite strong in-domain retrieval capabilities across large corpora, with models struggling with specialized medical content such as EHRs. \citet{myers2025lessons} further demonstrate variability in retrieval across EHR datasets.
+Therefore a thorough examination of RAG vs LC over realistic long-context patient-oriented QA is needed.